vasanthk/react-inline-edit/README.md

 # React Inline Edit

-This component allows you to to make inline/in-place edits to the text rendered inside the <InlineEdit/>
+Allows you to to make inline/in-place edits to the text rendered inside the component.

 Support: Chrome, Firefox, Safari (desktop & mobile) and IE 9+